 Lunch was ok.
 The Starter was the now customary bowl of leaves, the main choices were Chilli, Mushroom Chicken, and Pesto Pasta.
 Our choices of chili and Pasta were passable, just, like a very poor ready meal.
 There were cheese and crackers and pudding was a Chocolate and Yuzu GU pot, which was delicious but predictably small.

-We were also served and ice-cream, a Steak pasty and a cream tea late on in the flight.
+We were also served ice cream, a Steak pasty, and a cream tea late on in the flight.
 However, being a Vegas flight people seemed quite thirsty and Virgin seem to have reduced their quota for alcohol so around 7 hours in on a visit to the galley I got the honor of taking the LAST bottle of alcohol on the plane. and that was it we had drunk the bar dry!
 Fortunately, everyone took this ok and there were no riots.

 Our speedy passage through customs was cut short once we got to baggage as nothing was coming through and all we got was a robot lady telling us there was a delay. eventually, it got moving and our bags were some of the first out. all in all, it took around an hour to get out of the airport.
 Which is not overly bad for a US airport really.